GNOME/gimp-help/README.md

     - Enable `Container registry` (any visibility level)
   + `Settings > CI/CD > General pipelines`:
     - Enable `Public pipelines`
+- Make sure to read our [documentation guidelines](documentation-guidelines.md).
 - For relatively small and simple edits you can use the web-ide if you don't want to set up a build environment on your computer.
   + On the left under Repository click Files, then navigate to the